moonglum/dotfiles/README.md

 ## ZSH

 My ZSH setup is quite minimal, nothing special going on here.
 Just standard stuff like activating auto complete, syntax highlighting, adjusting the PATH and a handful of aliases and tiny functions.
-This is the prompt I created and use:

 The smiley represents the exit status of the last executed command.
 On the right side it displays information about the current directory and the Git status.